Cut the cost of your car insurance by doing these three things

 Save money on your car insurance with standalone motor legal protection and excess protection policies

 There are other ways to cut the costs of motoring too.
 Many people buy motor legal protection without thinking as an add-on to their car insurance policy but drivers could save £20 or more by purchasing this cover on a stand-alone basis.
-Drivers could also potentially save money by opting for a higher excess on their insurance policy to reduce their insurance premium but then purchasing an excess protection insurance policy.
+I have heard reports of a Barrie car insurance company that is helping their clients save by advising and allowing drivers to opt for a higher excess on their insurance policy to reduce their insurance premium and only purchasing an excess protection insurance policy if actually necessary.
 As long as what you are paying for the policy is less than the saving you’re making by opting for the higher excess on your insurance you’re quids in.

 So why hand over more of your hard earned cash than you absolutely have to?
 Find out about Best Price FS’ motor legal protection policy here https://www.bestpricefs.co.uk/motor-legal-protection and our excess insurance policy here https://www.bestpricefs.co.uk/car-excess-insurance and start saving money.